 Entertaining Rule #1: Don’t sweat the small stuff.

 Before you start to plan your dinner party, remember that the little flaws that you see and your critiques are either lost on people entirely, or the fact that you are gracious enough to open your house up far outweighs (and thus makes them forget about) any flaws.
-The chicken being dry, or the pie crust being so hard it could double as a frisbee will not be what people remember.
+The turkey being dry, or the pie crust being so hard it could double as a frisbee will not be what people remember.
 Laughter, kindness, a general impression of the evening’s style and fun is what they’ll leave with—and a feeling of gratitude towards you for being the hostess!

 Entertaining Rule #2: Be welcoming and gracious.

 Being relaxed and able to connect with your guests is so important!
 That’s what the season is all about…not a house decked out head to toe in red and green tartan or an elaborate whole house color schemes in the au courant color.

 Perhaps one of the biggest – if not THE biggest – factors in a successful gathering is the hostess and host’s warm, welcoming, and relaxed demeanor.
 Take a deep breath and smile when the door bell rings!

 You setting the tone and greeting each guest is far more important than everything being perfect!
 And when things go a bit off course or accidents happen, be gracious and move on with as much finesse as you can muster.
 Wine gets spilled, people are late, kids break things so buy some Folex cleaner and get the dust broom out when needed—just do it with a smile.

 Entertaining Rule #3: Keep things balanced and true to yourself.

 Entertaining is a bit like decorating.
 The most successful people use the high and low mix theory, but in this case, I’m referring to a mix of challenging and easy.
 When you plan a party, you need to focus on what you like to do!